JohanRUnal/JohanRUnal/README.md

 - 🌱 I’m currently learning about Reinforcement Learning.
 - 👯 I’m looking to collaborate on projects in areas with a social perspective where data can help to improve the life of people.
 - 🤔 I’m looking for increase my
-- 💬 Ask me about machine learning, deep learning, time series, Regression models.
+- 💬 Ask me about: machine learning, deep learning, time series, Regression models.
 - ⚡ Fun fact: lOVE NUMBERS,MODELLING,AI,PLAY DRUMS.
 -->